anshhh1101/optic-disc-detection/README.md

 The project is modularized based on the specific detection algorithm employed:

-*   **`CNN/`**: Deep learning approach utilizing Convolutional Neural Networks for high-accuracy feature extraction and pixel-wise segmentation.
+*   **`cnn/`**: Deep learning approach utilizing Convolutional Neural Networks for high-accuracy feature extraction and pixel-wise segmentation.
-*   **`DBSCAN/`**: Density-Based Spatial Clustering of Applications with Noise, used to cluster high-intensity pixel regions while filtering out noise and artifacts (like blood vessels).
+*   **`db-scan//`**: Density-Based Spatial Clustering of Applications with Noise, used to cluster high-intensity pixel regions while filtering out noise and artifacts (like blood vessels).
-*   **`K-Mean Clustering/`**: An unsupervised machine learning approach that segments the retinal image into distinct color/intensity clusters to isolate the optic disc.
+*   **`k-mean/`**: An unsupervised machine learning approach that segments the retinal image into distinct color/intensity clusters to isolate the optic disc.
-*   **`Morphological + Thresholding/`**: Traditional computer vision pipeline applying adaptive thresholding, followed by morphological operations (erosion, dilation, opening/closing) to refine the optic disc boundaries.
+*   **`traditional/`**: Traditional computer vision pipeline applying adaptive thresholding, followed by morphological operations (erosion, dilation, opening/closing) to refine the optic disc boundaries.
-*   **`original/`**: The raw, unprocessed dataset of retinal fundus images used for training, testing, and validation.
 *   **`summary.docx`**: Complete project documentation, including mathematical background, detailed methodology, and analytical comparisons.

 ## 📊 Results & Evaluation